-April 9-11, 2014, the Center for the Study of American Democracy will host its third biennial conference on The Politics of Economic Inequality.
-Besides addressing some of the recent economic and financial headlines, the conference will offer an opportunity to consider timeless questions about stable liberal democracy--just the sort of inquiry for which Kenyon's liberal arts environment is so well suited.
-The conference will bring together participants from a wide range of backgrounds, including politicians, journalists, members of the business world, policy analysts, NGO representatives, and academics.
-Confirmed guests included keynote speaker Austan Goolsbee, former Chairman of the Council of Economic Advisers for President Obama.
-Participants will engage each other and the larger Kenyon community through lectures, panel discussions, and social events.
-The conference will be held on the Kenyon College campus.
+On April 9-11, 2014, the Center for the Study of American Democracy at Kenyon College will host its third biennial conference, entitled The Politics of Economic Inequality.
+Addressing both recent economic headlines and more timeless questions about liberal democracy, the conference will bring together participants from a wide range of backgrounds, including politicians, journalists, members of the business world, policy analysts, NGO representatives, and academics.
+Confirmed guests included speaker Douglas Holtz-Eakin, President of American Action Forum, former Congressional Budget Office director, and most recently a Commissioner on the congressionally-chartered Financial Crisis Inquiry Commission (April 9, 7:30pm); Austan Goolsbee, former Chairman of the Council of Economic Advisers for President Obama (April 10, 7:30pm); well known journalists Ezra Klein of MSNBC and Ross Douthat of the New York Times (April 10, 2:45pm); Harvard Sociologist Robert Putnam, author of Bowling Alone and other prize-winning books (April 10, 11:10am); historian Amity Shlaes, a director at the George W. Bush Institute and author of The Forgotten Man and Coolidge (April 11, 9:00am)--and many other distinguished guests.
+Participants will engage each other and the larger community through lectures, panel discussions, and social events.
+The conference will be held on the Kenyon College campus, in Rosse Hall and in the Community Foundation Theatre in Gund Gallery.
+A more complete schedule will be available in the coming weeks.
 Admission to all panels is free and open to the public.